Bonnie ERtel, M.a.

 PhD Candidate in Environmental Health Sciences, Arnold School of Public Health, University of South Carolina

-On Contract to NOAA National Ocean Service with CSS
+On Contract to NOAA National Ocean Service with CSS-inc

 Key Species and Bioinformatics Branch, National Centers for Coastal Ocean Science